J. M. Kerrigan: Career

 He had little screen time in films in which he had minor roles, such as the First Drayman in Merely Mary Ann (1931) with Janet Gaynor.
 One of his more recognizable roles was in Gone with the Wind (1939), in which he played John Gallegher, the seemly jovial mill owner who whips his convict labor into "co-operation".
-He appeared in Walt Disney's 20,000 Leagues Under the Sea (1954), the film version of Jules Verne's novel, in a minor role at the beginning of the film.
+He appeared in Walt Disney's 20,000 Leagues Under the Sea (1954), the film version of Jules Verne's 1870 novel, in a minor role at the beginning of the film.

-In a 1946 attempt to reach Broadway, the show Barnaby and Mr. O'Malley, based on the Crockett Johnson comic strip and starring Kerrigan as the discombobulated leprechaun Jackeen J. O'Malley, was unsuccessful.
+In a 1946 attempt to reach Broadway, Kerrigan starred as the discombobulated leprechaun Jackeen J. O'Malley in the show Barnaby and Mr. O'Malley, based on the Crockett Johnson comic strip.
+The play was unsuccessful, completing only four performances.
 Kerrigan made his final Broadway appearance later that year, however, in Guthrie McClintic's revival of The Playboy of the Western World, this time playing Michael James Flaherty.
 Over his career, he had roles in 114 short and feature-length motion pictures, and between 1952 and 1960 he appeared in episodes of 15 different TV series.

 Kerrigan died in Hollywood on 29 April 1964, aged 79.
 He has a star on the Hollywood Walk of Fame at 6621 Hollywood Blvd.